International Journal of Applied Dental Sciences

 Pages: 70-73 | 196 Views 6 Downloads

 How to cite this article:

-Dr. Nazia Qurashi, Dr. Faiz Ahmad Bhat, Dr. Nuzhat Jabeen and Dr. Aslam Bedar.
+Dr. Nazia Qurashi, Dr. Faiz Ahmad Bhat, Dr. Nuzhat Jabeen, Dr. Aslam Bedar.
 Morphometric evaluation of palate for sexual dimorphism in Kashmiri population.
-International Journal of Applied Dental Sciences.
-2020; 6(1): 70-73.
+Int J Appl Dent Sci 2020;6(1):70-73.